grz0zrg/fsynth/README.md

 - cd osc_relay & npm install & node osc_relay

+ To use the FAS relay :

+- cd fas_relay & npm install & node fas_relay

 ## Prod. system

  * *prod_files* contain a list of files and directories that will be copied to the production system